History of water supply and sanitation: London

 Joseph Bazalgette, a civil engineer and Chief Engineer of the Metropolitan Board of Works, was given responsibility for similar work in London.
+According to the BBC, "Bazalgette drove himself to the limits in realising his subterranean dream".
 He designed an extensive underground sewerage system that diverted waste to the Thames Estuary, downstream of the main center of population.
 Six main interceptor sewers, totaling almost 100 miles (160 km) in length, were constructed, some incorporating stretches of London's 'lost' rivers.
 Three of these sewers were north of the river, the southernmost, low-level one being incorporated in the Thames Embankment.
 The Embankment also allowed new roads, new public gardens, and the Circle Line of the London Underground.

 The intercepting sewers, constructed between 1859 and 1865, were fed by 450 miles (720 km) of main sewers that, in turn, conveyed the contents of some 13,000 miles (21,000 km) of smaller local sewers.
 Construction of the interceptor system required 318 million bricks, 2.7 million cubic metres of excavated earth and 670,000 cubic metres of concrete.
 Gravity allowed the sewage to flow eastwards, but in places such as Chelsea, Deptford and Abbey Mills, pumping stations were built to raise the water and provide sufficient flow.
 Sewers north of the Thames feed into the Northern Outfall Sewer, which fed into a major treatment works at Beckton.
 South of the river, the Southern Outfall Sewer extended to a similar facility at Crossness.
 With only minor modifications, Bazalgette's engineering achievement remains the basis for sewerage design up into the present day.

-other cities in the UK
+Other Cities in the UK

 In Merthyr Tydfil, a large town in South Wales, most houses discharged their sewage to individual cess-pits which persistently overflowed causing the pavements to be awash with foul sewage.